 Department: Community, Agriculture, Recreation & Resource Studies

 Maggie Fitzpatrick earned an MS in Community, Agriculture, Recreation, and Resource Studies with a Specialization in Animal Studies.
 Her research interest is the return of small livestock, mainly chicken, to backyards and urban areas through the urban agriculture movement.
 She earned a BS in Biology with a Concentration in Environmental Studies from John Carroll University, a small Jesuit university on the Eastside of Cleveland.
 Through environmental studies, she found an interest in sustainable food and agriculture and went on to complete two farm internships, one in South Western Vermont and one in Dayton, Ohio where she gained cultivation skills and experience as an educator but began to reflect on previous distance from food production as an urban dweller and how my life can be enriched through participation in food cultivation.
 She is a native of Cleveland, Ohio.

-Ryan Gunderson earned his PhD in Sociology with a Specialization in Animal Studies and Environmental Science & Policy in May 2014.
+Ryan Gunderson earned a PhD in Sociology with a Specialization in Animal Studies and Environmental Science & Policy in May 2014.
 He is currently a fixed-term Assistant Professor of Sociology at Michigan State University.
 In Fall 2015, he will begin a tenure-track assistant professor position at Miami University in Ohio, where he will be teaching animal studies courses for the social justice major in the Department of Sociology and Gerontology.
 His dissertation excavated social-ecological insights from the Frankfurt School to address theoretical issues in environmental sociology and animal studies.
 He received his MA at the University of Wyoming in 2011, where he researched the social, environmental, and animal welfare consequences of intensive, mechanized, large-scale livestock production from a Marxist perspective.
 His research interests broadly include environmental sociology, social theory, animal studies, and political economy.
 Ryan has published in Critical Sociology, Organization & Environment, Sociologia Ruralis, Telos, and other journals.
-More Info

 Department: Community Sustainability